What is liposuction?

 Can liposuction improve the appearance of cellulite?Cellulite is seen in many individuals and often has a genetic link.
 It can occur even in very slim individuals.
 Cellulite is due to areas of fat that prolapse outward between the lattice-shaped connective tissue framework beneath the skin.
 Weight gain may also exacerbate the appearance of cellulite.

-Liposuction is commonly thought to help with cellulite reduction but can in a small number of cases actually have the opposite effect of worsening cellulite.
+Liposuction is commonly thought to help with cellulite reduction but can, in a small number of cases have the opposite effect of worsening cellulite.
 Liposuction is for the removal of localised fat deposits.

 Centre for Surgery offers the CelluTite procedure to address mild, moderate or severe degrees of cellulite. -